 Personal Branding Exercise Worksheet

-You can see the full assignment below.
+You can see the personal branding assignment example below.

 Next Steps: More Activities and Resources for Teaching Personal Branding